 It also pays to get a motorcycle cover.
 They’re only about £15 and protect your bike from being scratched or damaged as you move stuff around the garage.
 They also keep the dust from building up.

-Old carpet – great for saving your knees when you’re working on the bike.
-It’s also a good way to stop you getting cold
+Great for saving your knees when you’re working on the bike.
+It’s also a good way to stop you getting cold.

 A rough concrete floor gathers dirt and dust quickly, is cold to work on and makes it hard to find the washer that just slipped from your fingers.
 A cheap fix is to grab an offcut of carpet from your local carpet warehouse.
 Or you can use modular workshop tiles which clip together and form a good surface to work on.